 Excursions are not booked in advance and are subject to weather conditions.

-Half day – Beginner We will leave the hotel and head 18 kilometers north of Puerto Natales to Puerto Prat, founded in 1899 this a small rural settlement was the first town in Last Hope Province.
-Once we arrive we will begin our hike to Puerto Consuelo, walking along of the shore of the Eberhard […]
+We will leave the hotel and head 18 kilometers north of Puerto Natales to Puerto Prat, founded in 1899 this a small rural settlement was the first town in Last Hope Province.
+Once we arrive we will begin our hike to Puerto Consuelo, walking along of the shore of the Eberhard Fjord.
+From here we will admire the unique Chilean Patagonia landscape that harbors a great history of sovereignty and social development.
+This area of country traditions and sheep farming, surrounded by large mountain ranges along its horizon, provides a beautiful viewpoint of Torres del Paine National Park.
+It is also an excellent area for bird watching.

 Trekking Señoret 360

-This hike begins at the base of Señoret Hill (4,340 feet/1.323 meters), located about 35 kilometers from the hotel near Laguna Sofia.
+This hike begins at the base of Señoret Hill (4,340 feet/1.323 meters), located about 25 kilometers from the hotel near Laguna Sofia.
 Our hike will take us through a dense forest inhabited by diverse birds and colorful vegetation.
+Without a trail this will be a tough journey, but we will be rewarded with access to interesting geologic formations.
+After about 4 hours of hiking (weather depending), we will summit one of the best mountains in the zone and get a 360° panoramic view of Last Hope Province.

 Horseback riding through Laguna Sofía Valley